Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations

-As done by most recent approaches for semantic segmentation, we assume a task model $S = D \circ E$ based on an encoder-decoder architecture \ie, made by the concatenation of two logical blocks: the encoder network $E$, consisting of the feature extractor, and a decoder network $D$, which is the actual classifier producing the segmentation map.
-We denote the features extracted from a generic input image $\mathbf{X}$ as $E(\mathbf{X}) = \mathbf{F} \in \mathbb{R}^{H' \times W' \times K}_{0+}$, where $K$ refers to the number of channels and $H' \times W'$ to the low-dimensional latent space spatial resolution.
-Given the structure of encoder-decoder convolutional segmentation networks, we can assume that each class is mapped to a reference representation in the latent space, that should be as invariant as possible to the domain shift.
-The techniques that will be introduced in Sec.~\ref {sec:method} enforces this goal by comparing the extracted features with some \textit{prototypes} of the various classes.
-In the remainder of this section we show how to associate feature vectors to semantic classes and how to compute the prototypes.
+As done by most recent approaches for semantic segmentation, we assume a task model $S = D \circ E$ based on an encoder-decoder architecture, that is, made by the consecutive application of an encoder network $E$ (referred to as backbone, which acts as feature extractor) and a decoder network $D$, which actually performs the classification and produces the segmentation map.
+We denote the features extracted from an input image $\mathbf{X}$ as $E(\mathbf{X}) = \mathbf{F} \in \mathbb{R}^{H' \times W' \times K}_{0+}$, where $K$ refers to the number of channels and $H' \times W'$ to the low-dimensional (feature-level) spatial resolution.
+Thanks to the topology of encoder-decoder DCNNs for semantic segmentation, classes are encoded into ideal latent representations, invariant with respect to the domain shift.
+The strategies presented in Sec.~\ref {sec:method} enforce this goal by comparing the extracted features belonging to each class with the respective prototypical representations.
+In the following paragraphs, we present the techniques used to compute the prototypes and associate feature vectors to semantic classes.

-\textbf{A.~~Weighted Histogram-Aware Downsampling.} Since the spatial information of an image is mostly preserved while its content travels through an encoder-decoder network, we can infer a strict relationship between any feature vector (\ie, the vector of features associated to a single spatial location within the feature tensor) and the semantic labeling of the corresponding image region.
+\textbf{A.~~Weighted Histogram-Aware Downsampling.} Given that most of the spatial information of an image is maintained while it it processed by an encoder-decoder network, we can assume a tight relationship between any feature vector (\ie, the vector of features associated to a single spatial location within the feature tensor) and the semantic labeling of the corresponding image region.